Service Area: Archaeology Department

-- Physically demanding work environment involving tasks such as bending, raking, shoveling, lifting, screening, and troweling.
+- Physically demanding work environment involving tasks such as hiking, bending, raking, shoveling, lifting, screening, and troweling.

-- Fast-paced shared-office working conditions when allowable (working from home during Covid-19 pandemic).
+- Fast-paced shared-office working conditions (working from home during COVID-19 Pandemic).

 QUALIFICATIONS AND SKILLS:

-- Minimum of a master’s degree in Archaeology or Anthropology, or related field.
+- Minimum of a master’s degree or equivalent work experience in Archaeology or Anthropology.

-- Completion of a post-secondary archaeology field school, with experience as a field school teaching assistantship preferred.
+- Completion of a post-secondary archaeology field school, with experience as a field school teaching assistantship considered an asset.

 - Meets the minimum requirements of field experience for Field Director certification and permit holder according to Archaeology Branch regulations.